 Finally, do note that efficiency isn’t the same as cost savings.
 Customers also seek energy efficiency (saving costs and meeting requirements that could be tied to financial and other measures to help businesses survive and thrive).
 Efficiency also concerns productivity (and safety) of workers in facilities and other areas where again, new challenges and opportunities arise.

-Connect, think services and software – intelligence, automation and people
+Connect, think services and software – intelligence, automation and people in the new normal

 With the Internet of Things and connected and integrated systems, we’re at the essence of the ways you can move higher up in the value and profit chain of your customers since everything is converging, and we move to a platform economy where software and services are vital.